°Ç¸ç³Ô¹Ï

 Sowilo Community High School - Kelmscott WA

 Are you passionate about making a difference in the lives of young people?
 Do you thrive in a supportive, inclusive, and dynamic educational environment?
-Sowilo Community High School is accepting applications for a dedicated and compassionate Education Assistant to join our team on a 1 year contract basis (covering parental leave), supporting our CARE school teachers and students in Years 712 with diverse and special learning needs.
+Sowilo Community High School is accepting applications for a dedicated and compassionate Education Assistant to join our team on a 12-month part-time contract basis, supporting our CARE school teachers and students in Years 7–12 with diverse and special learning needs.

 A generous salary is on offer for the right candidate.